coatespt/cursor-twitter/SESSION_NOTES.md

 The new policy is to put only critical messages on the screeen and to write them to stderr so we can preserver stdout for proper output.

-## Annoying Nonsense
+## Annoying Nonsense Tweets

 We now have a file called banned_phrases.txt that contains a number of phrases that occur in a disproportionate number of essentially meaningless Tweets.
 No doubt the contents of such a file should be adjusted to a moment in time.
+Needless to say, it can be left empty.

 "The awkward moment"

 "That awkward moment"

+...

 "Do you want more Followers"

 # TTD and Direction

 ## Possible logic error
 We get notification of burst of 3pk's not mapping to tokens.
 This should be almost impossible (it says so right in the warning message.)
 'Sup with that?

-## Put more of the set of config values on the screen at startup (stderr)
-We just have the basics.
-I don't think we need them all, but a lot of them would be good as reminders that they exist and may have been $#@!'d with.
+May be an artifact of startup.

-## New Input Mode(s)
+## Possible New Input Mode(s)
 The main is now fed through RabbitMQ.
 It would be interestin to have a history mode specifically for mass consumption as fast as possible.